 We'll be brief, this is, after all, New York.
-So the following are award winning bars hosted by some of the nations most celebrated bartenders.
+So the following are award winning bars hosted by some of the nation's most celebrated bartenders.
 Enough said, cheers!

 The Dead Rabbit | FiDi

 Reminiscent of a bygone New York era, this 19th century inspired tavern packs the bare-knuckled character of the historic five points gang name it carries.
-Enjoy a pint stout, sip from their staggering collection of whisky's, served in an ornate teacups or make your way up to the private parlor for a list of over 70 reimagined historic drinks.
+Enjoy a pint stout, sip from their staggering collection of whiskey's, served in ornate teacups or make your way up to the private parlor for a list of over 70 reimagined historic drinks.
 From fizzle to julep smashes, the recondite elegance of these cocktails make Dead Rabbit a wholly unique experience, dolloped with vintage sophistication.

 The NoMad | NoMad

 An elegant Saloon within the equally stunning NoMad hotel, this refined watering hole has cocktail concoctions that sedate Bond-like standards.
-Hosted by James Beard award winning owners, this bar will soothe your debutant leanings and offer up everything from ennobled pub food to $198 dollar cocktails.
+Hosted by James Beard award-winning owners, this bar will soothe your debutant leanings and offer up everything from ennobled pub food to $198 dollar cocktails.

 Death & Co | East Village